wasabi315/wasabi315.github.io/src/content/works/en/lazy/index.md

 githubRepository: "wasabi315/lazy"
 ---

-lazy.js provides a lazy evaluation mechanism inspired by the eval/apply version of STG used in Haskell before (I believe).
+lazy.js provides a lazy evaluation mechanism inspired by the eval/apply version of STG used in Haskell before.
 You can define and evaluate lazy computations in JavaScript using this library.

 <https://github.com/wasabi315/lazy>